Flying with kerosene made from sunlight

 From left to right: Gianluca Ambrosetti (Co-CEO Synhelion), Philipp Stocker (F/O), Dieter Vranckx (SWISS CEO), Nadège von Hansen (F/A), Philipp Furler (Co-CEO Synhelion).

-"Our team-up with Synhelion is founded on our shared vision to make carbon-neutral flying in regular flight operations possible through the use of solar fuel,” explains SWISS Chief Executive Officer Dieter Vranckx.
-“We are proud that SWISS will be the first airline in the world to fly with solar kerosene.
-In partnering with Synhelion, we are supporting Swiss innovation and are actively pursuing and promoting the development, the market introduction and the scaling-up of this highly promising technology for producing sustainable fuels.”
+"Our team-up with Synhelion is founded on our shared vision to make carbon-neutral flying in regular flight operations possible through the use of solar fuel", explains SWISS Chief Executive Officer Dieter Vranckx.
+"We are proud that SWISS will be the first airline in the world to use solar kerosene.
+In partnering with Synhelion, we are supporting Swiss innovation and are actively pursuing and promoting the development, the market introduction and the scaling-up of this highly promising technology for producing sustainable fuels."

-“We believe in a globalized world connected by climate-friendly mobility,” adds Dr. Philipp Furler, Synhelion’s co-founder and CEO.
-“Our next-generation carbon-neutral solar kerosene is an economically and ecologically viable substitute for fossil fuels.
-The commitment of SWISS and the Lufthansa Group underlines the aviation sector’s keen interest in our solar fuel.
-And we are looking forward already to the day the first SWISS aircraft takes off with our solar kerosene.”
+"We believe in a globalized world connected by climate-friendly mobility", adds Dr. Philipp Furler, Synhelion’s co-founder and CEO.
+"Our next-generation renewable solar kerosene is an economically and ecologically viable substitute for fossil fuels.
+The commitment of SWISS and the Lufthansa Group underlines the aviation sector’s keen interest in our solar fuel."

-“We are proud that SWISS will be the first airline in the world to fly with solar kerosene."
+"We are proud that SWISS will be the first airline in the world to use solar kerosene."

 Dieter Vranckx